Explore the World: Travel Tips for Stroke Survivors

 Eat Well: Focus on having consistent, nourishing meals during time away from home.
 If specific foods don’t agree with you, plan ahead by exploring dining spots or local markets that offer options that suit personal needs.
 This ensures easy access to meals that support energy levels and overall vitality, reducing stress from last-minute decisions.
 Thoughtful food choices can keep energy steady and promote feeling alert, comfortable, and ready to enjoy daily activities.

-Keep Limbs Active: Remaining in a single position for extended periods—whether during a flight, train ride, or long car trip—can leave legs feeling stiff and uncomfortable.
-More importantly, staying still for too long can increase risk of circulation problems, including blood clots.
-Take breaks to stand, stretch legs, rotate shoulders, or perform gentle foot movements while seated.
-Even brief, subtle motions can improve blood flow, reduce discomfort, and leave you feeling more energized throughout your journey.
+Keep Limbs Active: Staying in one position for long stretches—during a flight, train ride, or extended drive—can cause stiffness and discomfort in the legs.
+Staying still too long may also raise the risk of circulation issues, including blood clots.
+Take breaks to stand, stretch your legs, roll your shoulders, or gently move your feet while seated.
+Even small, subtle actions can support circulation, ease discomfort, and help you feel more refreshed along the way.

 7. Manage Stress and Fatigue